Minimum qualifying debt:

 How Much Does Freedom Debt Relief Cost?

-Freedom Debt Relief fees range between 18% and 25% of the original amount of loans.
+The company’s fees range from 15% to 25% of the original loan amount.
 The exact percentage depends on the enrolled debt amount and your state.
 The company doesn’t charge you upfront.
-Instead, they charge you after each debt is settled.
+Instead, it charges you after each debt is settled.

-In addition to the debt settlement cost, there is an additional $9.95 fee for opening your dedicated account and $9.95/month for account services.
+In addition to the debt settlement cost, there is a $9.95 fee for opening your dedicated account and $9.95/month for account services.

 Freedom Debt Relief Customer Service

 Freedom Debt boasts stellar customer support with credit consultants and customer service reps available seven days per week.
-You can contact Freedom Debt Relief on their phone number or by email.
+You can contact the company on its phone number or by email.

-Freedom Debt Relief reviews praise the support agents’ friendliness and effective resolution of problems.
-That said, debt settlement is time-consuming and comes with certain risks that customer service reps can’t always help with.
+In numerous Freedom Debt Relief customer reviews, users have praised the support agents’ friendliness and effective resolution of problems.
+Still, it can’t be stressed enough that debt settlement is time-consuming and comes with certain risks that customer service reps can’t always help with.

 Freedom Debt Relief Customer Reviews

-The Freedom Debt Relief BBB rating is B but client reviews are overwhelmingly positive.
-The lower Freedom Debt Relief ratings are due to government action against the company, not due to Freedom Debt Relief complaints from clients.
+The Freedom Debt Relief BBB rating is A, with overwhelmingly positive client reviews.
+The lower ratings are due to a recent government action against the company, not due to Freedom Debt Relief service complaints.
+It’s worth mentioning that the company addresses all the issues in no time, which is a huge plus.

 Freedom Debt Relief reviews on Reddit and consumer opinion sites are very divided.
 Here are the main takeaways:

-The main points of praise that come up in the average Freedom Debt Relief review include:
+The main points of praise that come up in the average company review include:

 - The most reliable option, as far as debt settlement companies go

-- Upfront about the risks and benefits of choosing debt negotiation
+- Upfront about the risks and benefits of choosing a debt negotiation solution

 - Clarity on how your account is going with 24/7 access to your dashboard